Augustine Institute Faculty: Christopher O. Blum, Ph.D.

 Ph.D., University of Notre Dame M.A., University of Notre Dame B.A., University of Virginia

 Dr. Christopher Blum teaches courses in philosophy and on the history of Catholic culture.
 He has made a special study of the moral dispositions, practices, and institutional forms that conduce to the attainment of Christian wisdom.
 This pursuit has been coupled with administration, curricular development, and college teaching in the traditional liberal arts, philosophy, and the great texts of the Catholic tradition.
-He has a particular interest in biology and the Aristotelian tradition that understands organisms as living wholes.
-As a student of Catholic culture, he has published five volumes of translations from the French as well as essays and reviews in journals such as Logos, Modern Age, Nova et Vetera, and Pro Ecclesia.
+He has a particular interest in biology and the Aristotelian tradition that takes our common experience of the world as a starting point for inquiry into nature.
+As a student of Catholic culture, he has published six volumes of translations from the French as well as essays and reviews in journals such as Logos, Modern Age, Nova et Vetera, and Pro Ecclesia.
 Dr. Blum and his wife and their two children live in Littleton, Colorado.